JFoxUK/Batchable-LWC-RestCallOut/README.md

 This repo contains the Trailblazer App from my Developer Edition Org.

-Here, on the home page, you will find a demo flow, I have tried to demostrate a few of the many capabilities of flow.
+Here, on the home page, you will find a demo flow, I have tried to demo a few of the many capabilities of flow.

 Use, recreate, change and do what ever you want with it.